Helsinki cluster access

 mkdir venvs

-source ~/venvs/runko/bin/activate
+source runko-cray/bin/activate

 after which you should see the terminal status bar change to

-and can compile runko in /wrk-vakka
+Next we can compile runko

 mkdir build